 The greater effort you put into notifying affected parties, the better off you’ll be.
 Notification is required by law in North Carolina, and in many other states.
 Your attorneys can guide you as to methods and timing.
 Usually, a notification must be written in language understandable to non-technical people; it must offer a phone number and web page with information for those who want to know more; and offer advice on how affected individuals can regain their security.

 If your company is in the healthcare industry (and therefore bound by HIPAA regulations), your response to a breach is even more consequential than it is for other businesses.
 The rules surrounding Protected Health Information (PHI) were recently strengthened.
 Now, healthcare providers can be liable even if a leak of PHI would not significantly harm the affected individuals.
 So having a robust plan and executing it skillfully is essential to protecting your firm from disastrous liability.

 We hope you’re not reading this post in the anxiety-ridden aftermath of a breach.
 Our fondest wish is that you were just interested in the topic, and that in the course of reading the post you have decided that it’s time to conduct an audit of your plan, or get a plan in the first place.
-Of course we can help you with either of those activities, but regardless, it’s something you should really do today.
+Of course our Valdosta managed service provider team we can help you with either of those activities, but regardless, it’s something you should really do today.
 We don’t like sounding like scolds, but you may someday be glad you heard us.